hetida/hetida-designer/docs/execution/kafka_consumption_mode.md

 Then you can set up a separate container using the hetida designer runtime Docker image running in consumption mode by setting the environment variable `HETIDA_DESIGNER_KAFKA_CONSUMPTION_MODE` to a json object which is equal to the execution payload (described for example [here](./running_transformation_revisions.md)) except that no `job_id` is set.
 Consumption mode will automatically create a new job id for each execution triggered by a Kafka message.

-The provided input wiring determines to which topic consumption mode will listen continuosly.
-Note that all other functionalities like backend/runtime api endpoints will not run on a container in consumption mode.
+The provided input wiring determines to which topic consumption mode will listen continuously.
+Note that all other functionalities like backend/runtime API endpoints will not run on a container in consumption mode.

 Example:
 ```json